vladikcomper/md-modules/modules/errorhandler/docs/installation/Sonic_1_Hivebrain_2005.md

 > If your disassembly has diverged from the original quite a lot, you may still have glitches in SEGA PCM.
 This is likely because the sample crosses 32 KB ROM boundary, which the native DAC driver cannot handle.
 The easiest (but often not the most space-efficient) way to fix this is to add `align $8000` before `SegaPCM:` to align it again.

 ## Step 5.
-Install ConvSym for debug symbol generation
+Install ConvSym to generate debug symbols

 1. Go back to the release page for the recent version of MD Debugger on GitHub: https://github.com/vladikcomper/md-modules/releases/tag/v.2.0